Why I Will Never Eat a Watermelon Again

 None of us had much money.

-Yiannis’ wife had provided keftedes (meatballs), olives, feta and hard boiled eggs, all packed up in plastic containers; this was lunch until we reached England.
+Yiannis’ wife had provided keftedes, traditional Greek meatballs, olives, feta and hard boiled eggs, all packed up in plastic containers; this was lunch until we reached England.

 Greek keftedes